Ceolnoth: Archbishop

 Gervase of Canterbury wrote at the end of the twelfth century that Ceolnoth was Dean of the see of Canterbury previous to being elected to the archiepiscopal see of Canterbury, but this story has no confirmation in contemporary records.
 There is no sign of him being associated with either Canterbury or Kent, the region where Canterbury is located, prior to his elevation as archbishop.
 Given the length of his archiepiscopate, he was probably a young man when he was elected to Canterbury.
 Ceolnoth was consecrated archbishop on 27 July 833.
 Upon becoming archbishop, Ceolnoth had to deal with two problems – first the Viking attacks on his archbishopric and the surrounding lands in Kent and second the newly ascendant kings of Wessex who had just gained control of Kent.
 Previously, the Mercian kings had ruled Kent.

 In 836, Ceolnoth presided, with Wiglaf of Mercia, over a council held at Croft attended by the clergy of the southern part of Britain.
 This was the last time that the archbishop worked in concert with a Mercian king, as, after this, he was an attendee at the Wessex royal court instead of the Mercian.
 In 838 a council was held at Kingston upon Thames where Ceolnoth allied with the West Saxon kings Egbert and Æthelwulf.
 This agreement gave control of all of the free minsters under Canterbury's authority to the king in return for protection from Viking raids.
 Ceolnoth also ceded the right to influence the election of abbots within Kent to the king.
 In return, Egbert received the support of Ceolnoth for the succession of Egbert's son Æthelwulf as king.
 When Egbert died shortly after this, Æthelwulf succeeded his father and became the first son to follow his father as king of Wessex in almost two centuries.
 Ceolnoth also recovered control of some lands that had been lost by Canterbury.
-The end result of this agreement was that the Wessex kings became the secular protectors of the churches and monasteries of the archdiocese of Canterbury.
+The result of this agreement was that the Wessex kings became the secular protectors of the churches and monasteries of the archdiocese of Canterbury.